iamdcj/javascripts/core/lexical-structure/case-sensitivity/README.md

 }
 ```

-otherwise you will be referencing a function which does not exists in the scope or program
+If you use the wrong casing, you are referencing a function which does not exist in the current scope, or potentially the entire program, either way you get a reference error

 ```
 logname("David")